Hawksbill Sea Turtles

 Hawksbills were hunted almost to extinction prior to the ban on the tortoiseshell trade; Japan imported an estimated 2 million turtles between 1950 and 1992.
 Despite the fact that the international trade of their shells is now illegal, there is still a thriving black market.

-Other threats include destruction of nesting and feeding habitat, pollution, boat strikes, coastal development, entanglement in fishing gear, and destructive fishing practices like dynamite fishing.
+Other threats include destruction of nesting and feeding habitat, pollution, boat strikes, coastal development, entanglement in fishing gear, consumption of their meat and eggs, and destructive fishing practices like dynamite fishing.
 Dynamite fishing uses explosives to stun or kill fish, usually on reefs, for easy collection.
 The practice also causes extensive damage to coral reefs and harms other animals that may be nearby.
 Although illegal, this destructive type of fishing is still widespread in Southeast Asia, the Aegean Sea, El Salvador, and Africa.

 Did You Know?